Insiders and Outsiders:

 inside and outside the consulting room

-Friday 11 and Saturday 12 November 2022, British Library and online.
+Friday 11 and Saturday 12 November 2022, Central London and online.

-We have created a hybrid event with in-person tickets at the British Library and a curated online version on both days.
+We have created a hybrid event with in-person tickets and a curated online version on both days.

 This conference considers divisions between the ‘internal’ and the ‘external’, what is ‘inside’ and ‘outside’ the psychoanalytic profession and practise, and how we might take more of a psychosocial and intersectional perspective in psychoanalytic work.